yiyansun/GeoAI/labs/lab07/readme.md

 Please export both parts into a **PDF or Word document** and upload it to **Canvas**.

 **Note:** Lab assignments must be submitted electronically to Canvas by the due date.
 Late submissions will incur a 10% penalty per day unless prior notice is given for valid reasons such as illness, academic conflicts, or personal emergencies.
 Flexibility is possible with timely communication, but make-up exams or extensions will only be granted in documented, exceptional cases.

+#### Acknowledgement

+Some of the earliest concepts were inspired by insightful conversations with Dr. Yue Lin.